 With any of the storage options above, it is important to designate specific spaces for your seasonal decorations.
-Instead of storing ornaments and garland in with Christmas china, try to segment out your decor.
-All garland and garland-like items in one box, all ornaments in one box near the tree, if you put up a fake Christmas tree each year.
+Instead of storing ornaments and garland in with your Christmas china, try to segment out your decorations, giving each category it’s own box.
+This will help you to find specific items more easily.

 Tip #2.
 Use the best container

-Years ago our options for storing items was very limited but lucky for us, today that has all changed.
-Now you can find specific organizers for our decorations that are meant to house these delicate items in the safest way.
+Years ago, our options for storing items was very limited but lucky for us, today, that has all changed.
+Now you can find specific organizers for your decorations that are meant to house these delicate items in the safest way.
 Let’s go over a few ideas that you may want to consider.